From Disney to Netflix, the big takeaways from CinemaCon

 BUSINESS WAS UP, BUT...

 Did you hear?
 2018 was a record year at the box office with $11.9 billion in ticket sales.
 (Of course you did, because every studio and trade association chief made sure to mention it over and over again this week.)
-And yet this year the box office is still down nearly 16 percent.
+And yet this year the box office is still down nearly 16%.
 Privately, some smaller theater owners grumbled about the lousy first three months of 2019 in movies for their bottom lines, even with hits like "Us" and "Captain Marvel." ''Avengers: Endgame," is coming after all.
 But it takes more than one mega-hit to save an entire industry.

 DIVERSITY BRINGS AUDIENCES